 But whatever it is, know that the God of mercy is calling you to reconsider your path and desires to love you beyond anything you can imagine.

-Pope Francis has declared this Jubilee Year of Mercy so that the entire Church may plunge more deeply into this reality and allow God, through the power of the Holy Spirit, to help us understand what it means to be a people of mercy as we follow a God Who is all merciful.
+Pope Francis declared the Jubilee Year of Mercy so that the entire Church may plunge more deeply into this reality and allow God, through the power of the Holy Spirit, to help us understand what it means to be a people of mercy as we follow a God Who is all merciful.

 If you’d like to learn more about the Year of Mercy, here are some helpful resources: